BELOW SUPERNAV drop zone ⇩

 Vance’s political stances

-Vance is opposed to abortion.
-He declared himself “100% pro-life,” according to his 2022 campaign website for the Senate.
+Vance is opposed to abortion and declared himself “100% pro-life” during his 2022 Senate run.
 As far as exceptions for rape and incest, Vance told The Washington Post in 2021, “Two wrongs don’t make a right.”

 His policy has appeared to change in recent months, with the lawmaker telling CNN in December 2023 that the Republican Party must “accept that people do not want blanket abortion bans.
 They just don’t.
 And I say that as a person who wants to protect as many unborn babies as possible.
 We have to provide exceptions for life of the mother, for rape, and so forth.”

-In his first interview since being named to the ticket, Vance told Fox News’ Sean Hannity he stands with Trump’s position that abortion rights should be left to the states.
+In his first interview since joining the GOP ticket, Vance told Fox News’ Sean Hannity he stands with Trump’s position that abortion rights should be left to the states.

 “It is reasonable to let voters in states make those decisions,” Vance said.
 “Doesn’t mean we have to agree with it, but you have to have some respect for the political process.”